The working world is facing one of the biggest and swiftest transformations we’ve ever seen.

 Now, agencies are branching out into more focused and specialized areas.
 This is because marketers are becoming more empowered with the tools they’re using.

-Take media planning, for example.
-If marketing teams have ready access to insight that tells them which channels, tactics and methods to invest in, there’s less of a need for agencies to do so, freeing up their time to focus on their areas of expertise.
+But if internal teams have access to insight that tells them which channels, tactics and methods to invest in, the need for outside help diminishes.

-This means avoiding any overspending, while empowering agencies to become more tailored to the skills they have, giving brands a far better return.
+Overall this means less wasted spend, while empowering agencies to become more tailored to the skills they have, giving brands a far better return.

-5. They’re getting more done in less time by knowing how to optimize.
+5. Getting more done in less time by knowing how to optimize.

-Instead of having to wait for performance reports from external agencies and agree on new strategies or approaches, they can tweak and optimize their marketing activity to continuously fit the audiences they’re targeting.
+Instead of having to wait for performance reports from external agencies and agree on new strategies or approaches, they can tweak and optimize their marketing activity in flight to fit the audiences they’re targeting.

 Take influencer marketing, for example.
-By staying on top of fast-moving trends among their specific target segments, they can know whether or not the direction they’re going in is the right one.
+By staying on top of fast-moving trends among their specific target segments, they’ll know whether or not the direction they’re going in is the right one.

-By regularly exploring their audiences’ interests, how they discover brands, what celebrities they engage with and what encourages brand advocacy, they can know exactly what to tap into, and how.
+By regularly exploring their audiences’ interests, how they discover brands, what celebrities they engage with and what encourages brand advocacy, they’ll know exactly what to tap into, and how.